Jekwwer/markdown-workspace/SECURITY.md

 # Security Policy

-This document outlines the security policy for the `markdown-template` repository and provides instructions for reporting vulnerabilities.
+This document outlines the security policy for the `markdown-workspace` repository and provides instructions for reporting vulnerabilities.

 ## Supported Versions